hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 - Low counts
 - High dispersion values

-Similar to the previous shrinkage of dispersion estimates, **information from all genes** is used to generate more accurate LFC estimates.
+As with the shrinkage of dispersion estimates, LFC shrinkage uses **information from all genes** to generate more accurate estimates.
 Specifically, the distribution of LFC estimates for all genes is used (as a prior) to shrink the LFC estimates of genes with little information or high dispersion toward more likely (lower) LFC estimates.

 <img src="../img/deseq2_shrunken_lfc.png" width="500">